Excited delirium: Association with police restraint

-Following a 2009 review by an internal task force, the American College of Emergency Physicians accepted excited delirium as a "real and unique syndrome."
-Mark DeBard, a clinical professor of emergency medicine at Ohio State University College of Medicine who led the task force, commented, "Only two medical specialties interact with patients with this syndrome, the coroner and emergency physicians [and] only in the last two to three years have people outside of these become aware of the syndrome."

-At that time their list of symptoms describing the condition stated:

-Commenting on ACEP's position, in a 2020 position paper the American Psychiatric Association stated:

-Three of the members of ACEP's task force were linked to Axon, the corporation that manufactures Taser stun guns.
-Axon frequently blames excited delirium for stun-gun-related deaths.

-Police involvement

 Males account for more documented diagnoses than females.
 Often law enforcement has used tasers or physical measures in these cases, and death most frequently occurs after the person is forcefully restrained.
 Critics of excited delirium have stated that the condition is primarily attributed to deaths while in the custody of law enforcement and is disproportionately applied to Black and Hispanic victims.
 One study looking at cocaine-related deaths in the 1970s and 1980s in Florida, showed that the deaths were more likely to be diagnosed as excited delirium when involving young Black men dying in police custody and "accidental cocaine toxicity" when involving white people.
 A 1998 study found that "In all 21 cases of unexpected death associated with excited delirium, the deaths were associated with restraint (for violent agitation and hyperactivity), with the person either in a prone position (18 people [86%]) or subjected to pressure on the neck (3 [14%]).
 All of those who died had suddenly lapsed into tranquillity shortly after being restrained".